Smeaton: Origin of the name

 Helen Smeaton with husband David Sutton and children Margaret, Walter and Susan.
 Source: Ancestry.com

 Born at Ascot near Bendigo she married David Sutton (1852-1938) on 22 February 1893 at Ascot.
-His parents were Anne Easmon and James Sutton.
-David became a farmer at Bearii near the Murray north of Numurkah and Nathalia.
-He died 27 September 1938 in Numurkah.
+His parents were Anne Easmon (1827-1895) and James Sutton (1823/24-1903).
+They are buried at Yalca North near Bearii.
+The Suttons were pioneer farmers at Bearii near the Murray north of Numurkah and Nathalia.
+David died 27 September 1938 in Numurkah.
 Obituary.
 Helen died in Nathalia on 16 July 1950.
 She had five children:

 3.1.1 Margaret Anne Sutton (Marten) (1894-1969).
 Born Ascot, she married Walter Ernest Marten (1887-1955) on 19 October 1915.
 They lived at Armona.